-Trying to schedule sales meetings over email and voicemail can feel like a game of correspondence chess.
+Attempts to schedule sales meetings over email and voicemail can feel like a game of correspondence chess.

 You make your move, wait for the other party to make theirs, and then, more often than not, the time and date you suggest isn’t convenient.
-As a result they suggest another meeting time, but this time you can’t make it, and the game goes on.
+As a result, they suggest another meeting time, but this time you can’t make it, and the game goes on.

 Fortunately, there are many automation tools that you can use to schedule meetings quickly and easily.
 Tools like Pipedrive’s Scheduler give prospects direct access to your calendar so that they can see when you’re available and select the slot that best suits them.

-2. Managing Pipelines
+2. Managing pipelines

-Sales reps speak to so many people all day, every day, so it can be easy to lose track of who is who, and where prospects are within the pipeline.
+Sales reps speak to so many people all day, every day, so it can be easy to lose track of who is who and where prospects are within the pipeline.

-By analyzing your past performance, the feature brings risks to your attention and suggests new ways to boost your results.
+Pipedrive’s AI Sales Assistant takes it a step further and helps you make those important next-step decisions.
+By analyzing your past performance, the AI Sales Assistant brings risks to your attention and suggests new ways to boost your results.

-The three tasks you should not automate
+Below are three sales tasks you should avoid automating.

 1. Having sales conversations

 When there is no clear answer, customers want a human to help them solve the problem.

-The best way to add automation to your business is to identify unskilled and repetitive tasks to automate, and leave the rest to your skilled workers.
+The best way to add automation to your business is to identify unskilled and repetitive tasks to automate and leave the rest to your skilled workers.